Brigden History, Family Crest & Coats of Arms

 The surname Brigden was first found in Yorkshire, where they held a family seat from ancient times.

-Important Dates for the Brigden family
+Early History of the Brigden family

 This web page shows only a small excerpt of our Brigden research.
 Another 147 words (10 lines of text) covering the years 1379, 1470, 1525, 1579, 1597, 1680, 1687, 1689, 1741, and 1769 are included under the topic Early Brigden History in all our PDF Extended History products and printed products wherever possible.